espressomd/espresso/doc/sphinx/electrostatics.rst

 some knowledge to use them properly.
 Uneducated use can result in completely unphysical simulations.

-Coulomb interactions have to be added to the list of active actors of the system object to become active.
-This is done by calling the add-method of :attr:`espressomd.system.System.actors`.
+Coulomb interactions have to be attached to the system object to become active.
 Only one electrostatics method can be active at any time.

 Note that using the electrostatic interaction also requires assigning charges to